He who stands of tiptoe is not steady.

 When he went in for the attack, my body naturally responded, using the first few, basic moves of tai chi to gently, yet clearly block his tickling fingers!
 He was surprised as I was but it was then that I realized that tai chi practice had increased my personal power.

 Part of drinking can originate from a deep sense of insecurity and loneliness.
 Having a daily spiritual and physical practice like tai chi grounds and centers me, making me less likely to look for approval in others and less likely to enter into codependent relationships.

 Tai chi has its roots in traditional Chinese medicine.
 At the heart of this philosophy is qi (also known as chi), the force that makes up and binds together all things in the universe.
 Tai chi supports the flow of qi through a continuous flowing movement that allows qi to flow through your body.

 By practicing tai chi, you can clear your meridian lines and prevent the buildup up of physical and emotional stress, thereby deterring the need to drink.

-I’ve been called an empath and a highly sensitive person.
+I have been called an empath and a highly sensitive person.
 I feel things deeply, and often, I pick up on the feelings of my friends, family and colleagues.
-I’m also an intuitive and people can find me to be odd, eccentric and just plain different.
+I am also an intuitive and people can find me to be odd, eccentric and just plain different.